-Forestry is an important element of PNG's economy providing employment as well catering for a growing population in providing timber products and conversion to small cash crops.
-According to the PNG's Forest Reference Level 2001-2013 (FRL) the country has a total area of about 46.1 million hectares, of which 77.89% (35.949 million hectares) is forest.
-There are 14 types of forest in PNG comprising 13 vegetation types and a forest plantation.
+There are 13 forest types in PNG comprising 12 natural forest types and man-made forest plantation.
 More than three-quarters of this forest is categorized as primary or as not being disturbed by human activities, whereas 11% is classified as disturbed by large scale logging, and 0.2% is disturbed by small scale logging using portable sawmill.
 Small scale temporary gardening cause 8% of forest disturbance.

 The PNG government has taken the approach in revisiting all policies and plans against assumptions of sustainable growth and to manage the resources being exploited to sustain the economy hence, all polices have been developed for sustainable socio-economic growth of PNG and for climate change in particular, for both short term and long-term development.
-This includes the Vision 2050, Development Strategic Plan 2010-2030, National Strategy for Responsible Sustainable Development for Papua New Guinea, National Climate Compatible Development Management Policy, Climate Change (Management) Act and United Nations Paris Agreement (Implementation) Act.
+This includes the Vision 2050, Development Strategic Plan 2010-2030, National Strategy for Responsible Sustainable Development for Papua New Guinea, National Climate Compatible Development Management Policy, Climate Change (Management) Act and United Nations

+Paris Agreement (Implementation) Act.
 More recent policies that were developed includes: PNG's Sustainable Development Goal 13 Roadmap 30 action by 2030; PNG's Enhanced NDC; and Climate change (Management) (Nationally Determined Contribution) Regulation.

-PNG has taken a global lead in seeking to combat climate change, particularly by proposing measures to realise the carbon abatement opportunity offered by preserving and sustainably managing tropical forests, that is, by introducing the pre-cursor to the concept of REDD+ into the international negotiations at COP11 in Montreal in 2005.
-Since then, the Government of PNG through the Climate Change and Development Authority (CCDA) and PNG Forest Authority (PNGFA) have been putting much effort into the country's REDD+ readiness, with the support of international multilateral and bilateral development partners.
+PNG has taken a global lead in seeking to combat climate change, particularly by proposing measures to realise the carbon abatement opportunity offered by preserving and sustainably managing tropical forests, that is, by introducing the pre-cursor to the concept of REDD+ into the international negotiations at the 11th Conference of Parties (COP11) in Montreal in 2005.
+Since then, the Government of PNG (GoPNG) through the Climate Change and Development Authority (CCDA) and PNG Forest Authority (PNGFA) have been putting much effort into the country's REDD+ readiness, with the support of international multilateral and bilateral development partners.

 PNG has institutionalized the preparation and submission of the National Communications, Forest Reference Level and Biennial Update Reports to the United Nations Framework Convention on Climate Change (UNFCCC).
-The mandated entity to prepare and communicate these documents as per the Climate Change (Management) Act is the Climate Change and Development Authority (CCDA).
-The responsible division within the CCDA structure is the MRV and National Communications division.
+The mandated entity to prepare and communicate these documents as per the Climate Change (Management) Act 2015 is the CCDA.
+The responsible division within the CCDA structure is the Measurement Reporting & Verification (MRV) and National Communications division.
 Under this arrangement CCDA was able to prepare and submit PNG's 1st Forest Reference Level (FRL) in 2017.
-For the current 2nd FRL, CCDA has worked closely with the Agriculture Forestry & Other Land Use Sub Technical Working Committee (AFOLU STWC) to compile the 2nd FRL.
+For the current 2nd FRL, CCDA has worked closely with the Agriculture, Forestry & Other Land Use Sub Technical Working Committee (AFOLU STWC) to compile the 2nd FRL.